 Not all wine is created equal.
-Whether you’re becoming a sommelier or you’re just an individual collector interested in wine storage you need to know not only how to age wine, but whether or not you should age wine.
+Whether you’re becoming a sommelier or you’re just an individual collector interested in wine storage or wine sales, you need to know not only how to age wine, but whether or not you should age wine.

 This can be a complicated decision, as you need to factor in the wine varietals being used, their cost, and the general flavor profile involved.
 Then, you have to get into the aging process itself.